-My Intranet, an intranet solution to manage leaves and absences, offers to manage leaves as working days, days worked, calendar days and hours.
+My Intranet, an intranet solution with a software module to manage leaves and absences, offers to manage leaves as working days, days worked, calendar days and hours.

 Managing leaves as days worked